medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

 # Deploying on Qovery

 This is a guide for deploying a Medusa project to Qovery.
-Qovery is a CaaS, that provides you with the developer experience of Heroku on top of your AWS account.
+Qovery is a Continuous Deployment Platform, that provides you with the developer experience of Heroku on top of your cloud provider (e.g. AWS, DigitalOcean).

 > We assume, that you are currently running a local instance of Medusa.
 If not, check out our [Quickstart](https://docs.medusa-commerce.com/quickstart/quick-start) or use `npx create-medusa-app` to set up your application in a matter of minutes.
 For the latter, see [this guide](https://docs.medusa-commerce.com/how-to/create-medusa-app) for a small walkthrough.